StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

 +-------------------------+
 ~~~

-Example 5：Count the number of combinations between `category` and `supplier`.
+Example 5：Count the number of combinations that can be formed by `category` and `supplier`.

 ~~~Plain
 select count(distinct category, supplier) from test;